-We are not able to predict what actions will ultimately result from the Finance Agency's recommendations, the timing of these actions, the extent of any changes to us or the FHLBank System, or the ultimate impact on us or the FHLBank System in the future.
-We plan to continue to engage with the Finance Agency and other stakeholders to ensure that the FHLBank System remains well positioned to serve our members and their communities.
-For a further discussion of related risks, see Part I. Item 1A.
-Risk Factors - Business Risks - Legislative and Regulatory.
+Given the current regulatory environment, we are not able to predict what actions, if any, will ultimately result from the Finance Agency's recommendations in the report, the timing of any such actions, the extent of any changes to us or the FHLBank System, or the ultimate effect on us or the FHLBank System of any such actions.
+For discussion of the related risks, see Item 1A.
+Risk Factors - Business Risk - Legislative and Regulatory - Changes in the Legislative and Regulatory Environment for FHLBanks, Our Members, Our Debt Underwriters and Investors, or Other Housing GSEs May Adversely Affect Our Business, Demand for Products, the Cost of Debt Issuance, and the Value of FHLBank Membership.